dait-dev/DAITMiner/README.md

 ⚙ Configuration

-Edit the config.json file to set up:
+Edit the PubKey.txt file to set up:

 Wallet Address: Where mining rewards will be sent.

-GPU Settings: Specify GPU usage limits.
+(later) GPU Settings: Specify GPU usage limits.

-Network Node: Connect to the distributed AI training network.
+(later) Network Node: Connect to the distributed AI training network.

 🔄 How It Works